astropy/astropy/docs/development/contributing_codebase.rst

 Optional dependencies
 ---------------------

+FIXME: do we have docs like this which apply to astropy?

 Optional dependencies (e.g. matplotlib) should be imported with the private helper ``astropy.compat._optional.import_optional_dependency``.
 This ensures a consistent error message when the dependency is not met.